 Having a routine for everyone in the family, even if you are constantly traveling or have a long trip planned, can really help decrease the tantrums and mood swings.

 It could be bedtime routine, or a Monday morning family meeting each week.
 It helps everyone in the family have some regularity when life is every changing.

 I call it a time to ‘just be’.
-Enjoy the view, relax on the beach or in a lounge chair by the pool and put your camera or iPhone down.
+Enjoy the view, relax on the beach or in a lounge chair by the pool, or sit in a lawn chair by the fire and put your camera or iPhone down.
 Watch your kids play and enjoy the moment.
 You do not ALWAYS have to be doing something exciting, or taking photos of every moment.

-We enjoy making a game out of seeing who can remember the capital of the state we are in, or any other fun facts about it.
-It can really be a fun, yet educational, experience to talk about your family travel plans.
+Talk to your kids about the destination you are in or planning to go to.
+We enjoy making a game out of seeing who can remember the capital of the state we are in, or any other fun facts about the state.
+It can really be a fun, yet an educational experience to talk about your family travel plans.